walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 man ls
 ```

-In order to move around, you you the `cd` (change directory) command:
+In order to move around, you use the `cd` (change directory) command:

-Change directory to directory newdirectory inside the current directory:
 ```
 # change to directory called mydirectory inside current directory
 cd mydirectory